 The Group entered into commercial leases on certain warehouses.
 Leases are generally negotiated for a term of three years.
 Rentals are fixed at the date of signing of lease agreement.
-At the end the year ended date, the Group had commitments for future minimum lease payments under non-cancellable operating leases which fall due as follow:
+At the end of the year ended date, the Group had commitments for future minimum lease payments under non-cancellable operating leases which fall due as follow:

+2015 2014

-2014 RMB'000 2013 RMB'000
+RMB'000 RMB'000

-Within one year 431 766
+Within one year 543 431

-In the second to fifth year inclusive 647 766
+In the second to fifth year inclusive 634 647

-1,078 1,532
+1,177 1,078

-35. RELATED PARTY TRANSACTIONS AND BALANCES
+36. RELATED PARTY TRANSACTIONS AND BALANCES

-Save as disclosed in Notes 13, 26 and 27 in the consolidated financial statements, the Group had also entered into the following related party transactions during the year:
+Save as disclosed in Notes 13 and 27 in the Financial Information, the Group had also entered into the following related party transactions during the year: